 - What else happens

 One thing is clear: the Oktoberfest dominates the city.
-The next Oktoberfest starts on September 19, 2026, when Munich's mayor taps the first beer barrel in the Schottenhamel marquee with just a few strokes.
+The next Oktoberfest starts on September 19, 2026, when Munich's mayor taps the first beer barrel with just a few strokes.
 For two weeks, the beer tents and rides on the Theresienwiese will be on their way.
 By the way, the largest and most popular folk festival in the world was originally a horse race to celebrate the wedding of the future King Ludwig I and his Therese, after whom the venue is named.

 Oktoberfest, September 19 to October 4, 2026, Theresienwiese